 Buford was my Dad.
 Buford Herman Hitt.
 He passed away the day after Labor Day in 2005.
 This pic is from the mid-80's.
-We all knew the end was coming for Dad.
-He had endured a seven year struggle with Alzheimer's.
+We all knew the end was coming for Dad seven years before it actually arrived.
+He had endured a long struggle with Alzheimer's.
 Even so, when the time came, I was just floored by how much I missed him.

 I missed having someone I could tell about my dreams or plans or even things I was in the middle of doing, and know that the one across from me was a perfectly safe person to tell.
 He might ask me some thoughtful questions, but he was never going to shoot me down.
 Most often, he would say, "Are you having fun?
 Do you feel like this is the right way to go?"
 And if my answer was "yes," he would smile and say, "I'm happy for you and support you 100%."
 If my answer was, "I'm not real sure," and it often was, he would patiently and graciously talk me through some appropriate thoughts and considerations.

 When I was an early teenager, I remember thinking my father was not as bright as I had thought in elementary school.
 As a middle teen, I thought he was downright ignorant.
 We played golf together a lot and he would try to offer fatherly counsel in between shots on the golf course as we rode in the cart or stood in the fairway waiting for the group ahead to clear the green.
 It seemed so lame.
 But then as a late teen, I began thinking he might not be that dumb after all.
 He might just be unenlightened - blinded by the values of a previous generation.